stevenleeg/geemusic/README.md

 Play song Cocoa Butter Kisses
 Play the song Drunk Girls by LCD Soundsystem
 Start a radio station for artist Weezer
+Play some music (plays your I'm Feeling Lucky station)
 ```

 Of course you can also say things like "Alexa stop," "Alexa next," etc.